tnightengale/dbt-activity-schema/README.md

 ...
 ```

-These defaults can be overriden using the `override_columns` argument in the
+These defaults can be overridden using the `override_columns` argument in the
 [activity macro](#activity-source).

 #### Configure Appended Activity Column Names